Moabdelkader1/Selenium-Webdriver/README.md

-# Selenium-Webdriver project
+# Sumerge-Automation-Task

-This repository hosts my implementation of the Selenium WebDriver course led by Angie Jones.
-The curriculum delves into fundamental aspects of Selenium WebDriver and its application in automated testing, along with more intricate subjects like the Page Object Model, Page Factory, and TestNG.
+This repository includes automated test cases for form validation using Selenium and TestNG, applying the Page Object Model (POM) design pattern as part of a task in the hiring process at Sumerge.

+There are six test cases that cover the requirements and can be run sequentially in a test suite.